-The SNMP Log page displays SNMP log data of MIB objects (page 611) in a SNMP Set (page 186) in chart or table formats.
+The SNMP Log page displays SNMP log data of MIB objects (page 481) in a SNMP Set (page 158) in chart or table formats.

-- Click a machine ID link to list all SNMP devices associated with a machine ID. - Click the IP address or name of an SNMP device to display all SNMP sets and MIB objects assigned to the SNMP device. - Click the expand icon

-■ to display the collection and threshold settings for a MIB object. - Click the Bar Chart or Table radio options to select the display format for log data.
+- 1. Click a machine ID link to list all SNMP devices associated with a machine ID. - Click the IP address or name of an SNMP device to display all SNMP sets and MIB objects assigned to the SNMP device. - 3.
+Click the expand icon ⊞ to display the collection and threshold settings for a MIB object. - 4.
+Click the down arrow icon I to display MIB object log data in chart or table formats. - 5.
+Click the Bar Chart or Table radio options to select the display format for log data.